moan0s/ILMO/README.md

 A software to manage a library, especially books, other material, users, emails and opening hours.
 Also the tracking of working hours is possible.
 The program is written and maintained by Julian-Samuel Gebühr.

 ## Requirements
-This code requires a PHP version higher than 5.6.38 and an SQL-Database (best results with MariaDB).
+This code requires PHP version 5.6.38 or higher and an SQL-Database (best results with MariaDB).

 For the tracking of workin hours you can use an RasperryPi with a RFID-Chip and display (128x64 prefered) with the following software:
 Python3